usnistgov/defrabb/README.md

 3. Run pipeline using `snakemake --use-conda -j1`

 ## Development and Testing
+A small dataset with chr 21 for GRCh38 [^1] was developed for testing and development.
-small example datasets are included / made available for testing framework code.
+The resources are either included in the repository or are hosted in a GIAB S3 bucket with appropriate urls included in the `resources.yml` small example datasets are included / made available for testing framework code.
 Test pipeline for runtime errors using `snakemake --use-conda -j1`